KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/combine-front-end-guide/section-overview.md

 </html>
 ```

-Now the prep is complete.
+Now the preparation is complete.
 Let's create a website from here! 😸